bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 ## Add Edges
 I noticed that the vertices each had edges to themselves.
 I looked over the `add_edge` method and noticed that the start vertex is added to itself `self.vertices[start].add(start)` (Same with end vertex).
 I changed this to `self.vertices[start].add(end)` and that fixed the problem.

+## Color Components
+The reason why the nodes were the same color was due to a bug in `find_components()`.
+The problem was with line 55.
+The condition said `if vertex in visited:` but it should have said `if vertex not in visited:`.
+As it was, the condition would evaluate to false on the first iteration because none of the vertices had been visited yet, so self.components would always just be 0.